 The Age of Chaos: An original comic written by Colin Baker, starring the Sixth Doctor and Frobisher.

 The Incredible Hulk Presents: A short-lived UK magazine reprinting US comics, which also featured original Seventh Doctor comics.
 Initially, the plan was for the comics to be published in DWM as well, but the DWM editor shot the idea down, as they were aimed at a younger audience than DWM; in the end, only one published Incredible Hulk Presents comic, and one unpublished, ran in DWM.
-All of the Incredible Hulk Presents comics were collected in Seventh Doctor graphic novel Nemesis of the Daleks, along with the background behind them.
+All of the Incredible Hulk Presents comics were collected in the Seventh Doctor DWM TPB Nemesis of the Daleks, along with the background behind them.

 Radio Times comic strip: A short-lived Eighth Doctor strip written by Gary Russell with art by Lee Sullivan.
 It ran for about a year in Radio Times after the TV Movie, and ended up getting Cut Short.
 (Gary would later wrap up the story as a side-plot in his Eighth Doctor Adventures novel Placebo Effect.)
 Format-wise, it was more akin to a newspaper comic than anything else, with short strips generally cliffhangering into the next one.